Archives West Finding Aid

-These brief personal letters to William Humphrey (American writer, 1924- ) and his wife Dorothy primarily address Humphrey's writing, and literature in general; arrangements for future visits with the couple; and Woolf's social activities at Monk's House, his residence.
+These brief personal letters to the American writer William Humphrey (1924- ) and his wife Dorothy primarily address Humphrey's writing, and literature in general; arrangements for future visits with the couple; and Woolf's social activities at Monk's House, his residence.
 He also discusses his interactions with his close friends Ian Parsons and Trekkie Ritchie Parsons.
-Ian Parsons was a publisher of Chatto & Windus Ltd. Purchased in 1986 from Glenn Horowitz Bookseller, Inc., New York, NY.
+Ian Parsons was a publisher of Chatto & Windus Ltd.

 Names and SubjectsReturn to Top